mirzawaqasahmed/f5-big-iq-lab/docs/class3/module1/lab1.rst

 You can use the time settings above the chart to focus the data to a specific time period.
 You can also control the data refresh period and events in the charts.

-.. note:: To view events and alerts in charts, ensure that theEvents button is set to ON.
+.. note:: To view events and alerts in charts, ensure that the Events button is set to ON.

 The charts display interactive information about the application's traffic connections, latency times, and response outcomes.
 Click the menu to the left to navigate among the charts.
-Take the time to naviate through the different graphs.
+Take the time to navigate through the different graphs.

 The events and alerts are displayed as numbered icons within the charts.
 You can click these icons to display an information table below the chart.
 You can click rows within the table to view detailed information.
 Click the buttons below the chart area to filter out displayed events and alerts by Category or Log Level.